-There are 50 townhomes located on the immediate medical center grounds reserved for residents/fellows.
-This encourages strong relationships between residents/fellows in and out of the medical center.
-Camaraderie created by living in a community with a mixture of residents/fellows creates a bond and respect that translates into superior patient care.
+Gundersen Health System offers two housing complexes for residents and fellows.
+We encourage strong relationships between residents and fellows in and out of the medical center.
+Camaraderie created by living in a community with a blend of residents/fellows creates a bond and respect that translates into superior patient care.

-These townhomes rent for $675 per month.
-All utility bills, including heat, electricity, water and basic cable with high speed internet are paid for by the medical center.
-The townhomes can be totally furnished, semi-furnished or unfurnished.
-Each townhome has a living room, dining room, kitchen and laundry area with individual washers and dryers located on the main level, and two bedrooms, bathroom and study/den upstairs.
-All are individually heated and air conditioned.
-Garden space is available and plug-ins for car heaters are provided.
-No pets are allowed in the housing complex.
+Fifty town homes are located on the immediate medical center grounds.
+Rent for these town homes is $745 per month.
+All utilities including heat, electricity, water, basic cable, and high-speed internet are paid for by the medical center.
+The town homes can be furnished, semi-furnished, or unfurnished.
+Each town home has a living room, dining room, kitchen, laundry area with individual washers and dryers, two bedrooms, full bathroom, and study/den.
+All are individually heated and air-conditioned.
+Garden space is also available.

-Gundersen's nationally recognized residency and fellowship programs currently provide 75 positions, but due to the high number of very well qualified applicants the programs is being expanded.
+Gundersen's nationally recognized residency and fellowship programs currently provide 84 positions, but due to the high number of very well qualified applicants the programs are being expanded.

-"We will have 81 positions for the 2016 - 2017 academic year, with a further increase in positions to follow the next two academic years," states Greg Thompson, MD, director of Medical Education.
+"We will have 98 positions for the 2019-2020 academic year, with a further increase in positions to follow the next two academic years," states Greg Thompson, MD, director of Medical Education.
 "Our residents and fellows provide patient care in many fields of medicines and for patients of all ages.
-We're pleased to have more medical residents and their families make Gundersen and the Powell Poage Hamilton Neighborhood their home for the duration of their residency," Thompson adds.
+We're pleased to have more medical residents and their families make Gundersen their home for the duration of their residency."